 In the navy nuclear world, decisions are made based on a cradle to grave view of the technology used to build a project.
 All decisions are made for the long haul.
 A given class of ships may, and likely will, be in service for 50 years.
-The same long-term view applies to natural gas infrastructure, for reasons far more important than depreciation rates and rate base.
+The same long-term view applies to natural gas infrastructure.
 Pipe that is put in the ground today is likely to be in service 50 years from now.
-And if we are investing in and building new infrastructure that is going to be around for the long-haul, we must ask: what is it that, at a minimum, we should know about that infrastructure today, as it is being placed in the ground?
+And if we are investing in and building new infrastructure that is going to be around for the longhaul, we must ask: what is it that, at a minimum, we should know about that infrastructure today, as it is being placed in the ground?
 At the very least we should know the precise physical location of the infrastructure that we are installing and we should document those locations.
 GPS is not a new tool, and we must use it.
 For each piece of pipe laid in the ground, we must also document the type of pipe installed and the fittings and joining methods used to connect each piece of pipe.
 And again, we should document the location of each of those fittings, before the trench is closed.
 Why is this important?
 Because we will inevitably learn, over the course of the coming decades, about a class of pipe, or a class of fittings, or a joining method which is starting to experience problems in the field.
 In the 70s and the early 80s, safety bulletins started coming forward on stress cracking of plastic pipe at joints and other points of stress.
 Plastic pipe companies responded with new resins and improved resistance.
 LDCs responded with replacement programs.
 We are all familiar with the ongoing issues around the country associated with cast iron pipe.
 Cast iron pipe was the state-of-the-art material, at the time of its installation (over 100 years ago to as recent as 50 or 60 years ago).
 It's now leak prone due to its bell joints, small diameter pipes are susceptible to brittle cracking, and graphitization of the cast iron occurs in certain soil conditions.
-More recently issues with mechanical couplings like the Dresser fittings in the 80s-90s that did not have adequate restraint on plastic pipe and led to catastrophic failures2.
+More recently, issues emerged with mechanical couplings like the Dresser fittings in the 80s-90s that did not have adequate restraint on plastic pipe and led to catastrophic failures2.
 What might we read about 10 years from now concerning our current practices?
 Maybe nothing, but more likely, weaknesses will be found out and new materials and techniques will be developed and adopted to ensure safety.
-Based upon these past experiences of which a prudent manager of a natural gas transportation system must undeniably be aware, and the all but inevitable fact that weaknesses in current materials and practices will be discovered over time, a prudent manager of a natural gas utility installing long-lived infrastructure must anticipate the future by conducting current build-out in a way that facilitates future necessary remediation requirements even while the contours and particulars of such remediation is presently unknown.
+Based upon these past experiences, of which a prudent manager of a natural gas transportation system must undeniably be aware, and the all but inevitable fact that weaknesses in current materials and practices will be discovered over time, a prudent manager of a natural gas utility installing long-lived infrastructure must anticipate the future by conducting current build-out in a way that facilitates future necessary remediation requirements even while the contours and particulars of such remediation is presently unknown.
 To act prudently today, a gas utility needs to know, today, and with a specificity focused on current and future safety, what it is installing, where it is being installed, and how it is being installed.
-That such safety-oriented actions are necessary seems, to me, to be self-evident and unremarkable.
-But to make my views especially clear - and the lawyers among us should take note, I attach to these actions the word prudent on purpose and with reference to the particular meaning that the word prudence holds in the context of utility regulation.